Feb. 25, 2021Print | PDF

 “Scotiabank believes that investing in academic partnerships with a focus on digital technologies and analytics, positions our future leaders with the necessary skills to support their success in the digital economy,” says Charles Achampong, director of academic partnerships at Scotiabank.
 “The bank is proud to help provide opportunities for students to gain real-life experience.
 Our donation to Laurier is designed to help ensure that students learn the necessary skills to have a fulfilling career while supporting their communities.”

-O’Neil says the UXD job placement program offers an excellent opportunity for non-profit organizations.
+O’Neil says the UXD co-op program offers an excellent opportunity for non-profit organizations.

 “Even though there are challenging parts to the pandemic, there’s also rapid opportunity,” says O’Neil.
 “There is a lot of opportunity and innovation that can happen during this time, which we wouldn’t have had the resources to dig down into.
 Christina is helping us do that.”